Salman Rushdie knighthood controversy: 22 June protests

 On 22 June 2007, thousands of Pakistanis took part in protests led by the radical MMA Parliamentary alliance at the conclusion of prayer services.
-Friday protestors in Islamabad numbered around 300, they chanted "Death to blasphemer Rushdie!
+Friday protesters in Islamabad numbered around 300, they chanted "Death to blasphemer Rushdie!
 Death to Britain!" and "Our struggle will continue until Salman Rushdie is killed!"
 The crowd was addressed by parliamentary opposition leader (and noted supporter of the Taliban) cleric Fazalur Rehman who told them that "Britain must withdraw the knighthood and hand Rushdie to Pakistan to be punished under Islamic laws."
 Muttahida Majlis-e-Ammal Fazal ur Rehman a member of the parliamentary religious alliance told the demonstrators that "'Britain has opened a new front against Muslims by awarding a criminal like Rushdie."

 In Karachi, over a thousand demonstrators chanted in support of Ejaz-ul-Haq's initial comments that they held to be an endorsement of Rushdie's assassination by suicide bombing.
-In the city of Multan, the British flag, and effigies of Rushdie and Queen Elizabeth II have been set aflame during protests in the country throughout the week of the news of the announcement with protestors chanting "Kill him!
+In the city of Multan, the British flag, and effigies of Rushdie and Queen Elizabeth II have been set aflame during protests in the country throughout the week of the news of the announcement with protesters chanting "Kill him!
 Kill him!"
 There were also mass protests in Lahore, Rawalpindi, Quetta, and Peshawar.